 The HD 800 S is built well and in my opinion, improves upon the space-age aesthetic of its predecessor.
 The original HD 800 was plagued by paint flaking issues, which seem to be absent from the HD 800 S. Overall the build quality is solid without any glaring weaknesses, with that said one should probably babysit the HD 800 S a little, so they maintain their sharp looks for a longer time.
 The cable is removable and sturdy enough to not break under normal use.
 With that said, Sennheiser has opted for proprietary connectors on the headphone side, so crafting your own cable might not be that easy, as these connectors are pricy.

-Sennheiser are experts in providing well-matched drivers for almost all of their headphones.
+Sennheiser is an expert in providing well-matched drivers for almost all of their headphones.
 The HD 800 S is no exception.
-There is a miniscule difference in the treble, but nothing to keep one up at night, as the difference is largely inaudible.
+There is a minuscule difference in the treble, but nothing to keep one up at night, as the difference is largely inaudible.

 As it’s usual with Sennheiser, the consistency is exceptional.
-As seen in one factory tour video, Sennheiser proudly admit that they discard many drivers to get the HD 800 right.
-Same is done for the newer HD 800 S and it shows.
+As seen in one factory tour video, Sennheiser proudly admits that they discard many drivers to get the HD 800 right.
+The same is done for the newer HD 800 S and it shows.